What is it?

 - If you have an active rash or other symptoms, stay in a separate room or area away from people or pets you live with, when possible.

-Though some recent monkeypox cases have been identified in men who have sex with men, public health experts are concerned about discriminatory language that falsely associates those within the LGTBQ community with the virus.
-Monkeypox is not a sexually transmitted disease.
+Though some recent mpox cases have been identified in men who have sex with men, public health experts are concerned about discriminatory language that falsely associates those within the LGTBQ community with the virus.
+Mpox is not a sexually transmitted disease.
 It can spread through any intimate contact with someone who has an active rash, or by touching contaminated surfaces.

 United Nations health officials have expressed concern over the homophobic and racist stereotypes being promoted by media outlets reporting on the virus and reiterated that anyone can become infected.